Frequently Asked Questions - Enforcement

-Please note that BREA cannot act as a court of law, order the refund of monies, award damages, enforce contractual agreements or give legal advice.
+NOTE: BREA cannot act as a court of law, order the refund of monies, award damages, enforce contractual agreements or give legal advice.
 If any of these are your goal, you may wish to contact an attorney or your local Better Business Bureau.

-Question: When do I file a complaint?
+Question: Who can file a complaint?

 Question: Who typically files complaints?

-Complaints filed by other Appraisers
+- 20% of Complaints are filed by Appraisers

 Question: What is BREA’s complaint process?